Rtoax/test-linux/storage/lvm/README.md

 LVM - Logical Volume Manager
 ============================

-In Linux, Logical Volume Manager (LVM)  is  a device mapper framework that provides logical volume management for the Linux kernel.
+In Linux, `Logical Volume Manager (LVM)` is a `device mapper` framework that provides logical volume management for the Linux kernel.
 Most modern Linux distributions are LVM-aware to the point of  being able to have their root file systems on a logical volume.

+The `device mapper` is a framework provided by the Linux kernel for mapping physical block devices onto higher-level virtual block devices.
+It forms the foundation of the `logical volume manager (LVM)`, `software RAIDs` and `dm-crypt` disk encryption, and offers additional features such as file system snapshots.

 - VG: Volume Groups